Toggle menu

 Preliminary stage - seeking information

-The expression of interest is completed by Fostering with North East hub and an initial assessment visit booked within one week of receipt.
+The expression of interest is completed by the FwNE hub and an initial assessment visit booked within one week of receipt.

 The expression of interest is shared with the Assessment Team Manager and Marketing and Recruitment Officer and a social worker from the Stockton-on-Tees Borough Council recruitment and assessment team is allocated to jointly complete the initial assessment.
 The Family Placement Team recognise the importance of this early relationship building with the enquirer and opportunity to provide detailed information about Stockton's fostering offer.